hildamu/phase-1-final-project/README.md

 # phase-1-final-project
 # Project Name:MusicBrainz application

-## Description: The MusicBrainz application gives a list of various artist as well as their basic information such as:
-1. The name of the artist.
-2. The music genre that the artist's songs are based on.
-3. An image of the artist.
-4. A small biography on the artist.
-5. Some of the artist's top hits.
-This application also allows users to search their favourite artists and get some basic information about them.
+## Description:
+In this application, one is able to search for an artist whose name is displayed on the db.json.
+The search results are the name of the artist as well as the genre of music that the artist plays.
+If the name of the artist one is searching for is not displayed on the db.json, the search results say "Artist not found".

 ## Features:
-1. Display images of artists along with their names and list of songs.
+The application also displays some images of artists as well as a brief biography about them and a list of some of their songs.
-2. Search for an artist and get basic information about the artist.

 ## Technologies used: